House to house collections

 A permit is required to undertake a 'house to house' collection, under the House to House Collections Act 1939.

-Street Collection Permits are normally issued to cover a period of one or two days, a House-to-House Collection Permit can be granted for any period up to one year.
+Street collection permits are normally issued to cover a period of 1 or 2 days, a house-to-house collection permit can be granted for any period up to one year.
 With regard to vetting and checking to ascertain whether the organisation applying is genuine or not, the same procedures apply as for street collections.

 Collections generally take place from door to door.

-Some of the larger well-known charities such as Christian Aid, Help the Aged etc, have a Charity Commission exemption from having to apply for a permit, but by and large most of the smaller, and particularly local groups and organisations need a permit before they can collect money (or articles which they intend to sell later), from door to door.
+Some of the larger well-known charities like Christian Aid and Help the Aged, have a Charity Commission exemption from having to apply for a permit, but by and large most of the smaller, and particularly local groups and organisations need a permit before they can collect money (or articles which they intend to sell later), from door to door.

 One of the key grounds for refusal would be where the total amount likely to be applied for charitable purpose as a result of the collection, is inadequate in proportion to the value of the proceeds likely to be received.